Triazol-5-ylidene: Reactions

-Enders reported that the Enders carbene exhibits typical Lewis basicity, as it readily adds to Lewis acids like BH3∙THF, giving the triazoline-borane adduct.
+Enders reported that the Enders carbene exhibits typical Lewis basicity, as it readily adds to Lewis acids like BH3∙THF, giving the triazoline–borane adduct.
 In the same paper, Enders reports many other types of nucleophilic carbene reactions that are not exclusive to this system.
 The enders carbene undergoes insertion reactions, addition reactions, and cycloadditions in a similar manner to many other NHC systems.

 Both triazol-5-ylidene systems prove to be excellent organocatalysts.
 One such catalytic use of these carbenes is an allylic substitution Grignard reaction reported in 2013.
 The catalytic use of a triazolium salt generates a 1,2,3-triazol-5-ylidene magnesium complex in situ, which, due to its significant Lewis basicity, can back donate to the magnesium center and push the Schlenk equilibrium towards alkyl magnesium products.
-The Lewis basicity of the catalyst also promotes Sn2’ selectivity for this specific reaction.
-The 1,2,3-triazol-5-ylidene ligand has also been show to work well with catalytic ruthenium systems promoting olefin metathesis reactions.
+The Lewis basicity of the catalyst also promotes Sn2' selectivity for this specific reaction.
+The 1,2,3-triazol-5-ylidene ligand has also been shown to work well with catalytic ruthenium systems promoting olefin metathesis reactions.
 Other reported catalytic processes facilitated by compounds bearing these MIC ligands include: hydrohydrazination of alkynes, reductive formylation of amines with carbon dioxide and diphenylsilane, hydrogenation and dehydrogenation of N-heteroarenes in water, cycloisomerization of enynes, asymmetric Suzuki−Miyaura cross-coupling reactions, and water oxidation (WO) reactions.

 Regarding the 1,2,4-triazol-5-ylidene system, many of its reported coordination compounds are with transition metals, which are usually generated in similar fashion to the analogous imidazole-based NHC ligand-metal systems.
 One such catalytic use of this system coupled to a transition metal was described in 2010, where the authors used a Gold (I) complex as a regioselective catalyst for the hydroamination of alkynes.

 Triazaborole System

 A substituted analogue of the 1,2,4-triazol-5-ylidene system was synthesized in 2016, with a boron atom replacing the carbenic carbon.
 The synthesized triazaborole-metal system showed interesting reactivity toward CO and isonitriles.
-The authors also reported that reactions with this triazaborole ring yielded some exceptionally rare boron-metal bonds, such as B-Sb and B-Bi.
+The authors also reported that reactions with this triazaborole ring yielded some exceptionally rare boron–metal bonds, such as B–Sb and B–Bi.
 The structures of these triazaborole rings are stabilized by the interaction between the empty P orbital on the Boron and the lone pairs on the flanking Nitrogens.
 The aryl groups also provide good kinetic stabilization to the system.
 Insertion reactions of CO to 1,2,4,3-Triazaborol-3-yl-Lithium yielded reactive carbene species, which the authors utilized as a starting material to generate a 1,2-diboranylethene adduct.